chamaeleonidae/api/docs/concepts/errors.md

 Server error

-An Error occurred that we had not otherwise planned on receiving.
+An Internal server error occurred (one that we otherwise had no planned on receiving).
 Typically these issues stem from downstream issues such as when a database is in the middle of failing over, an External dependency cannot be met temporarily or less often our code is not working

 ```json
 {